Partisan issues drove turnout in Minnetonka school board election

-Record numbers voted in the Minnetonka school board election this fall to decide races that candidates treated more like campaigns for the Senate than a suburban school board.
+Record numbers voted in the Minnetonka school board election this fall on races that candidates treated more like campaigns for the Senate than a suburban school board.

 Driving the turnout, candidates said, were partisan issues that played out in school board races across the country: race, equity and COVID-19 policies.